She Was an Acrobat's Daughter: Plot

-The story is set at a local movie theater.
-The short opens with a view of the building's exterior.
-A sign advertises the double feature of the day, 36 Hours to Kill (1936) and His Brother's Wife (1936).
+The story is set at a local movie theater, whose marquee is a double-entendre advertising a double feature of the films "36 Hours to Kill with His Brother's Wife" (both 1936).
 The camera moves to another sign, advertising the midnight show.
 A total of 15 features for the price of 15 cents.
 The features offered reportedly include "rejected shorts".
 The camera next moves to the interior of the building, where an audience of cartoon animals has taken seat.
 At first two viewers stand up and change seats, likely seeking a better viewing position.
 This introduces a scene where every other member of the audience decides to change seats, resulting in constant re-positioning.

 The film show begins with a newsreel called "Goofy-Tone News", produced by "Warmer Bros.".
 The production company of the newsreel is a pun on Warner Bros., while the newsreel itself parodies Movietone News.
 The slogan of Movietone, Sees All, Hears All, Knows All is parodied as Sees All - Knows Nothing.
 Presenter "Dole Promise" (Lowell Thomas) has trouble recalling his own name, and someone whispers it to him.
 The first news item is that the United States are involved in a shipbuilding race and have just constructed the longest ocean liner.
 The depicted ship is huge and actually covers part of the Atlantic Ocean.
 Its "journeys" between London and New York City actually require only the slightest of movements.
 The next news item features "Heddie Camphor" (Eddie Cantor) interviewing Little Oscar, a long-lost insect.
 Oscar rants in a high-pitched voice, and the interviewer translates for the audience: Oscar would rather stay lost.

 As the newsreel continues, the camera's attention shifts to the audience.
 An usher points out an empty seat to a late-arriving gentleman.
 But the new viewer discovers that his seat only allows him to view the screen through a strange angle.
 He moves himself to a new seat, with no better results.
 Having nowhere else to go, the viewer keeps his seat and sulks in frustration.
 Elsewhere, a hippo has to leave his seat for some reason.
 He passes through a row of seats on his way to the corridor, pressing on a lot of fellow viewers while asking them to pardon him.

 On screen, another newsreel begins: Nit-Wit News, featuring "Who Dehr" (Lew Lehr).
 His news story takes place in the town of Boondoggle, Missouri, where the bite of a mad dog has had strange effects on the population.
 This segment depicts townspeople acting like dogs, the mayor fighting with an actual dog over a bone, and matronly socialite Mrs. Ben Astorville acting as a pampered dog, albeit one still served by a butler.
 As Dehr concludes his report, he is himself bitten by one of the affected townspeople.
 Back in the theater, the hippo returns to his seat, pressing on his fellow viewers again.